 Bipolar disorder, sometimes still referred to as manic depression, is a neurological disorder that affects roughly 1% of Americans.
-Those who suffer from bipolar disorder experience huge differences in moods that can last weeks or even months.
+Those who suffer from bipolar disorder can experience huge differences in moods that can last weeks or even months.
 These moods change from manic episodes, categorized by enormous energy, euphoria, and irritability, to depressive lows, marked by depression, lack of energy, and feelings of hopelessness.
 And here’s a frightening statistic to consider: more than 15% of those diagnosed with bipolar disorder will die at their own hand.
 Suicide is the leading cause of premature death among bipolar individuals.
 Sadly, there’s no known cure for bipolar disorder.
 However, professionals can effectively treat and manage it.
 With proper care and maintenance, individuals with bipolar disorder can lead productive and fulfilling lives.
 One technique is TMS therapy for bipolar disorder treatment.

 TMS Therapy for Bipolar Disorder